tinko26/ao/docs/api/src/ao_sys/ao_alloc_1.h.md

 #define AO_ALLOC_POOL_BLOCK_SIZE_63 (0)
 ```

-The size of the blocks in each pool in bytes.
+The size of the blocks in each pool, in bytes.

 # Types